Large Language Model-Driven Full-Component Evolution of Adaptive Large Neighborhood Search: Methodology

 At the prompting level, this work does not use typical meta-prompt optimization.
 Instead, it adopts a “fixed instruction template + dynamic context injection” strategy: system instructions and hard constraints remain unchanged, so the LLM focuses its effort on improving the algorithm logic and code structure.

-To more rigorously assess the LLM’s ability to develop algorithmic reasoning from scratch, the early evolutionary stage begins from an intentionally weak baseline with only minimal heuristic guidance.
-The initial solution is generated as a purely random permutation, and the destroy phase removes elements at random without any heuristic signal.
-The destruction degree is drawn uniformly from a predefined percentage range, while the repair phase uses a greedy insertion rule based on the one-step marginal increase in cost.
-Weight updates and acceptance follow classic baseline formulations, and operators are chosen via roulette-wheel selection.
+To evaluate the capability of the large language model to refine and innovate upon established optimization logic, the evolutionary process starts from a high-quality baseline comprising seven classic components of the adaptive large neighborhood search.
+The initial solution is generated through a nearest-neighbor greedy heuristic to provide a structured starting point.
+Within the search layer, the operator pool is initialized with well-known heuristics including random, similarity-based Shaw, and cost-based worst removal for the destroy phase, alongside greedy and regret-based strategies for the repair phase.
+The global control layer employs a fixed rule that removes fifty percent of the nodes to regulate destruction intensity and utilizes a standard simulated annealing criterion to govern solution acceptance.
+For the adaptive mechanism, the framework initializes with a classic roulette wheel operator selector and a weight updater that applies exponential smoothing to historical performance feedback.

 However, evolving a complete ALNS pipeline end-to-end creates an extremely large search space, which slows convergence.
 To address this issue, the study introduces a functionally decoupled framework that orthogonally decomposes ALNS into several cohesive core components that can be optimized independently.
-This decomposition substantially reduces the difficulty of evolution and improves search efficiency (see Figure \ref{fig:2}).
+This decomposition substantially reduces the difficulty of evolution and improves search efficiency.
 These components are grouped into three functional layers, which become the basis for independent evolution tasks:

 \begin{itemize} \item Solution Operations: destroy operators, repair operators, and the initial solution generator.
 These directly act on the solution encoding and perform neighborhood transformations. \item Adaptive Mechanism: the operator selector and the weight updater.
 They allocate computation based on historical operator performance, reflecting online learning. \item Global Control Strategy: the acceptance rule and the destruction degree controller.
 They shape the convergence pace and exploration range, balancing exploitation and exploration. \end{itemize}